Honeymoon Island State Park: Dunedin, Florida

 Update: On our last visit to Honeymoon State Park the Great Horned Owl nest, which had been destroyed in a storm, had been rebuilt in a new location.
 Ask at the visitor center for the best location to catch a glimpse of the owls.

 Further down the trail is yet another surprise waiting for you.
-A pair of southern Bald Eagles have made their home here on the island, and we should know in just a few short weeks whether we have one or two new eaglets.
+A pair of southern Bald Eagles have made their home here on the island.
+The latest information I have, as of January 30th, 2019 is that there are eggs in the nest so hopefully we'll have eaglets soon.

 The next six to twelve months should be an exciting time on Honeymoon Island as the owl and eagle chicks grow and learn to fly.
 These are just a few of the many surprises waiting for you on your visit.